-An individual who becomes employed as a firefighter on or after 1 April 2015, is automatically enrolled into the FPS 2015 on appointment (Auto enrolment).
+An individual who becomes employed as a firefighter on or after 1 April 2015, is automatically enrolled into the FPS 2015 on appointment (Contractual enrolment into all schemes).
 It does not matter what duty system they are contracted to work.
 If, at a later time, they are moved to a firefighting role that does not include resolution of operational incidents, you can remain a Scheme member provided there is continuity of service.